-Wish bottle pendants are finished with DecorRom UV resin to seal the cork and provide a lustrous shine.
-If you have any concerns or questions about the resin element, please use the contact form and I will do my best to assist you.
+If you have any concerns or questions about any element of my jewellery, please use the contact form and I will do my best to assist you.

 All metal elements of my jewellery pieces are 925 Sterling Silver unless otherwise explicitly stated.
 This means the metal is 92.5% pure Silver.
 I primarily work in Sterling Silver because I, too, am allergic to Nickel and part of the reason I started making jewellery in the first place was because I wanted the fun, bold, statement feel of 'costume jewellery' but in a higher quality metal I wasn't allergic to.

 Yes - where not exempt.
 If the item weighs less than 7.73g, it is exempt from the hallmarking legislation.
 Many of my pendants and earrings (each individual item is considered an 'article') weigh less than 7.73g per article and thus are exempt.
 For those items weighing more than 7.73g (all of my Bracelets and some pendants), then yes, my items are hallmarked at the London Assay Office.
 For more information, please watch this video produced by the London Assay Office:

 If you've seen a pair of earrings you'd like converting to non-pierced, please use the Contact Form to email me.
 Some drop earrings may not be suitable for conversion due to their weight.
 An additional surcharge of £10 will be applied to cover the cost of the fittings and my work in converting the item.